-We can also take our expertise one step further by teaching you the skills needed to research in the old Norwegian records.
-At Studygenealogy.com we want you to become familiar with the records, language, handwriting and search techniques that will enable you to hopefully do some of the research yourself.
+We can also take our expertise one step further by teaching you the skills needed to research the old Norwegian records.
+At Studygenealogy.com we want you to become familiar with the records, language, handwriting, and search techniques that will enable you to hopefully do some of the research yourself.

 Liv Marit Haakenstad

 Liv Marit Haakenstad, AG® lives in Hamar, Norway.
 She has been doing genealogy research for more than forty years.
 Haakenstad is an APG member, and she offers lectures, workshops, seminars and even specialty tours bringing descendants to their homesteads in Norway.

 Haakenstad is the creator of the Genealogy Detective column in the newspaper Norwegian American, and of the online resources www.genit.no and www.norwegianancestry.com.
 She has written more than a hundred genealogy articles on computers & genealogy, Norwegian emigration, genealogy, and genealogy technology, and nine books on Norwegian genealogy.
 Often assisting International heir research firms, and consulting for several genealogy TV-shows, including Who Do you Think You Are?
 BBC and Canada, Norwegian Anno, Liv Marit as an International genealogy presenter has given more than 150 lectures throughout Norway, the United States and England.
 She was a speaker at Who Do you Think You Are?
 Live conference in Birmingham, UK in 2015.
 Haakenstad was a featured speaker at the RootsTech London Conference in 2019, and was a speaker at RootsTech Connect 2021, and at RootsTech in Salt Lake City in 2023.